Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 if numbers:
     print(f"Processing {len(numbers)} numbers")  # This prints
 ```
-**Explanation:** Any value that isn't falsy is considered "truthy" and evaluates to `True` in boolean contexts.
+ Any value that isn't falsy is considered "truthy" and evaluates to `True` in boolean contexts.

 ### Using Truthiness Effectively